cvanh/wiri/frontend/readme.md

 ## setup
 the setup is just like any other react native app.
 The node version is defined with [nvm](https://github.com/nvm-sh/nvm).
 If you dont use nvm you can see the current version in `.nvmrc`

+copy the .env.example to .env and fill it with the api url